Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Conclusions and outlook

 \section{Conclusions and outlook}

-We presented results on the turbulent near-wall fluctuations and the sensitivity to initial conditions based on three-dimensional direct numerical simulations of RBC for a range of Rayleigh numbers that span 6 orders of magnitude.
-We quantified the effect of an additional streamwise forcing on the heat transfer and flow profiles.
-By focusing on the temperature and velocity fluctuation profiles and their scaling with $Ra$, we observe a transition in the scaling laws at around $Ra = 10^7$ to $10^8$, which seems to coincide with the transition to the so-called hard turbulence regime of RBC~\cite{Castaing:JFM1989,Emran:JFM2008}.
-Interestingly, the scaling of fluctuations does not differ as drastically in the bulk as it does in the near-wall layer.
-This indicates once more that the dynamics is primarily driven by the differences in fluid flow and organization in the near-wall regions and complements our previous studies in \cite{Samuel2024,Shevkar2025}.
-Expanding on the work done in~\cite{Samuel2024}, we also explore the scaling of $Nu$ in the coherent (shear-dominated) and incoherent (plume-dominated) regions of the BL flow.
-A significant observation to be made here is that the contribution of the plume-dominated regions to overall heat transfer increases with an increase in $Ra$.
-The present results confirm our previous findings of fluctuation-dominated near-wall layers in the present RBC configuration.
+We presented results on the turbulent near-wall fluctuations and the sensitivity to initial conditions based on three-dimensional direct numerical simulations of plane-layer RBC for a range of Rayleigh numbers $Ra$ that span 6 orders of magnitude.
+We quantified the effect of an additional streamwise forcing on heat and momentum transfer and mean profiles.
+By focusing on the temperature and velocity fluctuation profiles and their scaling with respect to $Ra$, we observe a transition in the scaling laws at around $Ra \sim 10^7$, which seems to coincide with the transition to the so-called hard turbulence regime of RBC~\cite{Castaing:JFM1989,Emran:JFM2008}.
+Interestingly, the scaling exponents of the fluctuations at different distances from the wall do practically not differ in the near-wall region.
+Only temperature fluctuations drop stronger with increasing $Ra$ when moving to the bulk, caused by the enhanced turbulent mixing.
+This suggests once more that the dynamics is primarily driven by the differences in fluid flow and organization in the near-wall regions and complements our previous studies on this flow geometry in \cite{Samuel2024} and \cite{Shevkar2025}.